bazel-contrib/rules_oci/docs/image_index.md

 Build a multi-architecture OCI compatible container image.

-It takes number of `oci_image` targets to create a fat multi-architecture image conforming to [https://github.com/opencontainers/image-spec/blob/main/image-index.md](OCI Image Index Specification).
+It takes number of `oci_image` targets to create a fat multi-architecture image conforming to [OCI Image Index Specification](https://github.com/opencontainers/image-spec/blob/main/image-index.md).

 Image indexes can be created in two ways: